daikichiba9511/SQLSketch.jl/docs/design.md

 ---

-### 12.4 SQLite Normalization
+### 12.4 Database-Specific Type Handling

+#### PostgreSQL (Primary Target)

+PostgreSQL is the primary development target with rich native type support:

+- Native UUID type
+- JSONB for structured data
+- Precise timestamp handling with timezone support
+- Arrays and composite types
+- Full ACID compliance with strict type checking

+#### SQLite (Development and Testing)

-SQLite is intentionally supported as a first-class backend for local development and testing.
+SQLite is supported as a lightweight backend for local development and testing.

-Because SQLite is dynamically typed, the CodecRegistry plays a critical role in enforcing invariants.
+Because SQLite is dynamically typed, the CodecRegistry plays a critical role in enforcing invariants to maintain PostgreSQL compatibility.

 Examples include:

-- representing UUIDs as TEXT
+- representing UUIDs as TEXT (PostgreSQL uses native UUID)
-- normalizing DateTime values
+- normalizing DateTime values (PostgreSQL has precise TIMESTAMP WITH TIME ZONE)
-- enforcing boolean semantics
+- enforcing boolean semantics (PostgreSQL has native BOOLEAN)
 - validating decoded values before struct construction

-This ensures that SQLite-based testing remains meaningful, even when targeting stricter databases in production.
+This ensures that SQLite-based testing remains meaningful and compatible with PostgreSQL production deployments.

 ---